Egypt & Jordan Highlights

 A two-week holiday in Jordan and Egypt for a family of four usually costs from £8,500 plus flights.

 Egypt is one of our less expensive destinations and it is possible to arrange a very competitively priced tour here.
+However, there is an enormous variation in price depending on where you stay.

 One thing to consider for a tour in Egypt is whether you would like to be accompanied by one of our specialist tour leaders.
 Although we do not include a tour leader in most countries, in Egypt we find that they are invaluable in helping to make arrangements and ensuring the smooth running of the tour.
 They are always brilliant with children and add a great deal to your experience.
 However, if you are travelling on a budget we can avoid this and use the services of local reps as needed throughout the tour to keep the price down.